-- Sending teacher-selected evidence to NZQA for external moderation - Using previously moderated material - Referring to external moderation results; - Keeping benchmarks and exemplars from previous years; - Keeping borderline examples of marked work including those which generated most discussion - Referring to nationally developed materials, assessment schedules, and exemplars on the web or elsewhere as these become available - Attending cluster meetings - Establishing a buddy system between teachers to deal with issues - Informal checking by same-subject colleague from another school or subject association
+- Internal Moderation must be completed for every standard assessed at Sancta Maria College. - Internal Moderation of borderline assessments at Achieved, Merit, Excellence level. - Sending borderline teacher-selected evidence to NZQA for external moderation yearly - Using previously moderated material. - Referring to external moderation results; and reviewing and changing assessment tasks to meet standard and feedback given. - Keeping benchmarks and exemplars from previous years. - Keeping borderline examples of marked work including those which generated most discussion. - Referring to nationally developed materials, assessment schedules, and exemplars on the web or elsewhere as these become available. - Attending cluster meetings - Establishing a buddy system between teachers to deal with issues. - Informal checking by same-subject colleague from another school or subject association - HOD and Head Teachers ensure quality assurances are met for all standards before entering grades on Kamar.